 In 2015, Alex Craig started a business in his Dallas home.
 He’d buy a bag of potatoes from the local supermarket and then sell potato ‘greeting cards’ to his customers.
 His girlfriend reportedly said it was the ‘stupidest idea ever’, but it made $2000 in its first two days.
 The company has since been bought an entrepreneur who made back his investment within months.
 It turns out there’s a massive market for quirky, inexpensive, hilarious, and weirdly environmentally friendly greeting cards.

 Jafflechutes started in Melbourne when three friends decided to create the first ‘snacks from the sky’ business idea.
 Basically you pay for a jaffle (for anyone outside Australia who is reading this a jaffle is kind of like a toasted sandwich, but it’s sealed around the edges, so it’s puffy in the middle and crispy around the edges), stand in the designated spot and a jaffle will float down from the sky for you to snack on.
 Genius.

-It started as a joke when a Canadian company decided to sell bottle air from the Rocky Mountains for $17 per bottle, but the business took off, particularly in China where the air quality is so low.
-The most popular cities for buying this product are Beijing and Shanghai.
+It started as a joke when a Canadian company decided to sell bottled air from the Rocky Mountains for $17 per bottle, but the business took off, particularly in China where the air quality is so low.
+It’s most popular in Beijing and Shanghai.